siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

       = \dfrac{\left\lfloor \dfrac{2}{3} (p - 1) \right\rfloor}{2}
       \end{aligned}

-   Respecting the integer property of :math:`part_{2}` and by combining the equations :eq:`eq-part2 upper bound` and :eq:`eq-part2 lower bound`, the second equation of `Theorem 2`_ is derived.
+   Respecting the integer property of :math:`part_{2}` and by combining the Equations :eq:`eq-part2 upper bound` and :eq:`eq-part2 lower bound`, the second equation of `Theorem 2`_ is derived.
 Inserting the first equation of `Theorem 2`_ into Equation :eq:`eq-sum of all` yields the third equation of `Theorem 2`_. ∎